 Recycling & Waste Reduction

-Waste reduction and diversion are an important part of nuCuisine’s sustainability efforts.
+Waste reduction and diversion are an important part of Dining’s sustainability efforts.
 Participation in campus recycling efforts, waste reduction and reuse are incorporated into daily operations.
-These efforts make nuCuisine and our customers more sustainable.
+These efforts make Northwestern Dining and our customers more sustainable.

 - Food waste is collected for composting in all six resident dining locations and the Norris Center at Northwestern University.
-Learn more about this initiative on the Waste and Compost page.
+Learn more about this initiative.

 - Edible leftovers are donated to local to residents in need via Campus Kitchens.